gryphbecrazeh/pios/README.md

 BUGS
 ##############################################################################################################

+order manager can get oout of sync and lose all products, but re-appear on refresh disappear on entering and exitting a modal from another page, more than likely from the clear orderedSkus function -to fix, get ordered skus on page load of orderManager, or, getOrderedSkus through top componenet, and filter the ordered skus when accessed from order specific modals, and never clear

 #CHANGING A USER LOGS YOU INTO THAT USER
 #CREATING NEW USER, ON INITIAL TABLE RENDER, DUPLICATES THE LOWEST USERS USER DATA, PROBABLY NOT WAITING TO RECOVER DATA FROM SERVER